calishu/dotplug/README.md

-# DogPlug
+# DotPlug

 > [!NOTE]
 > This project is actively under development and requires further work and testing.

-DogPlug is a user-friendly dotfile manager designed to help you organize and manage your favorite configuration files effortlessly.
+DotPlug is a user-friendly dotfile manager designed to help you organize and manage your favorite configuration files effortlessly.

 ## Installation